Program co-creators R.Clifton Spargo and Anne K. Ream

 R. Clifton Spargo is a novelist and cultural critic.
 The author of "Beautiful Fools: The Last Affair of Zelda and Scott Fitzgerald," he writes the HI/LO, on the interplay of high and low culture, for Huffington Post.
 A graduate of The Iowa Writer’s Workshop, Clifton has taught creative writing at Marquette University, University of Iowa, and Yale University.
 Listen to Anne and Clifton talk to the CBC (Canadian Public Radio) about "The Stories We Tell."

-The best way to find out more about "The Stories We Tell" is by hearing from the survivors who have taken part in it.
 Click on the photos to read about Tammy, Roger and Christa's experiences in our first-of-its-kind testimonial writing program.

 To find out more about applying for one of our writing workshops, or to bring the “Stories We Tell” program to your community, contact us.